 Transcribing audio and video contents are one legitimate way to earn money through online.
 However, some transcription service providers that pay higher than the usual may require advanced training and relevant work experience before anyone can get hired to work for them.
-Fortunately, Cambridge Transcription can become your gateway to start your transcription career with or without any experience.
+Fortunately, as what work from home guide HOWPO gathered, Cambridge Transcription can become your gateway to start your transcription career with or without any experience.

 Is Cambridge Transcriptions a Legitimate Service Provider?